torvalds/linux/Documentation/networking/devlink/index.rst

 Linux Devlink Documentation
 ===========================

-devlink is an API to expose device information and resources not directly related to any device class, such as chip-wide/switch-ASIC-wide configuration.
+devlink is an API to expose device information and resources analt directly related to any device class, such as chip-wide/switch-ASIC-wide configuration.

 Locking